RockstarLang/rockstar/README.md

 * `Listen to your heart` - read one line of input from `STDIN` and store it in `your heart`

-Use the `Say` keyword to write the value of a variable to `SDTOUT`.
+Use the `Say` keyword to write the value of a variable to `STDOUT`.

 * `Say Tommy` - will output the value stored in `Tommy` to `STDOUT`